-This video from the USA is called West Coast port shutdown announcement video (from Occupy Oakland).
+This 12 December 2011 video from the USA is about the West Coast dockworkers’ port shutdown.

 From Bail Out the People in the USA, 11 December 2011: